 After this, place the plunger on top of the coffee pot in the up position.
 This will minimize heat loss.
 Don’t press down yet.

-The recommended brew time for the French Press ranges from 2.5 – 6 minutes, with the most commonly cited time being 4 minutes.
+The recommended brew time for the French Press ranges from 2.5 to 6 minutes, with 4 minutes being the most commonly cited time.

 I have brewed thousands of French Press pots and prefer 3.5 minutes.
-Full extraction and rich without being too heavy.
+It is full extraction and rich without being too heavy.
 Fellow INeedCoffee contributor Chris Arnold likes 2.5 minutes.
 At the other end of the spectrum, Seattle Coffee Works advises a 6-minute steep for Indonesian coffees (4 minutes for other beans).
 This will come down to personal preference.

-When it does come time to press the plunger down, be gentle.
-Slow and even.
+When it comes time to press the plunger down, be gentle, slow, and even.
 It should have some resistance, but not too much.
-If there is no resistance, you might need to grind a little finer.
+You might need to grind a little finer if there is no resistance.
 If it is too hard to press down, use a coarser grind.

 #6 Serve Coffee

 Pour and enjoy.
 French Press coffee will have some sediment.
-To minimize getting that grit, I usually leave 1/2-1 inch of coffee in the press pot.
+I usually leave 1/2-1 inch of coffee in the press pot to minimize getting that grit.
 I also don’t drink the last mouthful of each mug.
-The sediment doesn’t really bother me, but I’d like to end each mug of coffee where the first sip tastes as good as the last sip, so I avoid the last few drops.
+The sediment doesn’t bother me, but I’d like to end each mug of coffee where the first sip tastes as good as the last sip, so I avoid the last few drops.

 Troubleshooting Bad Coffee